Keep in Contact While on OPT

 - EAD Card: Employment Authorization Card.
 When your application is approved, you will receive your EAD card in the mail.
 Your status at this time will be “OPT Approved”.

 Travel Outside the US on OPT

-Please remember that immigration officers can exercise the right to deny anyone entry into the US, regardless of status.
+Please remember immigration officers can exercise the right to deny anyone entry into the US, regardless of status.
 By traveling at anytime during your OPT, you assume the risk of being denied entry.
 If you are considering traveling out of the US while on OPT, consider your status FIRST:

 - EAD card

-- Letter from employer stating that you are returning to work or a letter from a prospective employer stating when you will begin work.
+- Letter from employer stating you are returning to work or a letter from a prospective employer stating when you will begin work.